wsaada19/CommunityQuests/README.md

 # Server Quests

+## Summary
+The Server Quests plugin allows server owners and administers to create server wide quests for players to participate in either working together or working against each other.

 ## Installation
-The jar for this plugin can be downloaded here [Spigot Link] .
-To use, add this to the plugin folder on your spigot server.
+The jar for this plugin can be downloaded here [Spigot Link].
+Add the jar file this to the plugin folder on your spigot server.
 See the guide below to configure quests to use on your server.
-There are no hard dependencies, however if you have vault and an economy plugin installed you can give players money as a reward.
+There are no hard dependencies, however if you have vault and an economy plugin installed you can give players money as a reward for completing quests.

 ## Commands

 #### /sq start
 Opens up a GUI to begin a new quest

-#### /sq start QuestId [coop, comp]
+#### /sq start [QuestId] [coop, comp]
 Starts a quest with the given ID and quest type

 #### /sq view
 Opens up a GUI to see the progress of all active quests

 #### /sq stop
-Opens up a GUI that allows you to end active quests
+Opens up a GUI to end active quests

 #### /sq reload
 Reloads the configuration file